 Yet, I’ve found that it’s easy to be authentic when no one knows who’s writing.
 I’ve found that there is added weight to the words of those who I have read when I know something about them and can see the gospel fleshed out in life with family and work and friends.

-To that end, as I write this, I’m 34 and married to Angela, and love being a member of The Village Church.
+To that end, as I write this, I’m 36 and married to Angela, and love being a member of The Village Church.
 I may or may not remember to update my age.
-I have two precious little boys now, Calvin and Joseph.
-I work as a Software Developer where I do my best to focus on work until I can leave and be with my family and think and write when the boys go to bed.
+I have two precious little boys now, Calvin and Joseph, and a baby girl, Hannah.
+I work as a Software Developer where I do my best to focus on work until I can leave and be with my family and think and write when the kids go to bed.
 I don’t consider myself a writer, but I do feel compelled to write anyway.
 It’s not about the writing, it’s about the gospel.
 As such, what I write about can vary from working through Scripture to something the Spirit compels me to write concerning a certain trend or current event.